Quick Take

 The majority of the crayfish species are freshwater crustaceans, especially running water like brooks, streams, and rivers.
 They prefer this type of habitat because their immune systems do not allow them to live in polluted water.

-Standing or stagnant water is more susceptible to pollution, as there is no freshwater flowing into them to wash the stale water and decay away.
+Standing or stagnant water is more susceptible to pollution, as there is no freshwater flowing into it to wash the stale water and decay away.

-Most species of crayfish aren’t picky eaters and will devour anything in their paths; this includes both living and dead animals, like:
+Most species of crayfish aren’t picky eaters and will devour anything in their path; this includes both living and dead animals, like:

 However, they also eat plant matter that decomposes in the water, like weeds, grass, and tree leaves.
 But, as mentioned above, they will eat almost anything.